 - How often will I get an update on my case’s progress?

 - Will you be able to request medical records for me?
 How do you handle the cost of this?

-Even if a SSDI lawyer is busy, they should provide sufficient attention to your case.
+Even if an SSDI lawyer is busy, they should provide sufficient attention to your case.
 They should also listen to your concerns and be available for updates.

-When you have appeal hearings for your claim, you can have a representative.
+You can have a representative when you have appeal hearings for your claim.
 This person can be a lawyer or a non-lawyer.
 However, an experienced attorney is the best choice because they understand disability law.

 Ask the SSDI lawyer how much experience they have with Social Security Disability cases.
 You can ask about:

 - Whether or not they are licensed to practice law in federal court